 Now we understand Lord Triesman is going to the FA.
 Whilst it will be football’s gain, its IP’s loss.
 Having unanimously won the contest to be the first independent FA Chairman, it only remains for the appointment to be confirmed by the full FA council on 16 January.

 As with any new Government post, it takes a Minister several months to get to know all the key players within IP and to fully understand the difficulties facing many rights’ holders through counterfeiting, piracy and design theft.
-IP Stakeholders have also invested a great deal of their time in briefing the new Minister on their issues and attending consultation meetings to put their case on behalf of thousands of interested parties.
+IP stakeholders have also invested a great deal of their time in briefing the new Minister on their issues and attending consultation meetings to put their case on behalf of thousands of interested parties.
 It is to be hoped that momentum and continuity will be maintained in the handover to a successor.
 Let’s hope that Government will make it a priority to select a ministerial candidate with a similar, refreshing approach and enthusiasm for IP issues that Lord Triesman has demonstrated in his short foray into IP.

 COPYRIGHT CONSULTATION

 On January 8th in what may be Lord Triesman’s last stewardship of IP, he launched a copyright consultation at the British Library following the Gowers Recommendations.
 This will deal with improving access to and the use of copyright material specifically a new exception for format-shifting, copyright used for educational purposes, research and private study, libraries and archives and parody.
-The Copyright Exceptions consultation will close on 8 April 2008.
+The Copyright Exceptions consultation closed on 8 April 2008.

 Lord Triesman said, “Copyright law affects our every day lives whether through the music we listen to, the films we watch and the books we read.
 It underpins the success of a variety of culturally important and economically successful sectors of UK industry such as music, film, computer games and sport.
 In an increasingly digital world, we need to be sure that our copyright system keeps up with the times and works effectively.
 This consultation is part of a package of measures which is designed to do just that.
 It explores where the boundaries lie between strong protection for rights holders and appropriate levels of access for users.
 A system valued by rights holders and respected by users is critical to the success of UK creativity”.